-If you replace all the bulbs in your home with LED lights, you could reduce your carbon dioxide emissions by up to 40kg a year.
+If you replace all the bulbs in your home with LED lights, you could reduce your carbon dioxide emissions by up to 50kg (50kg in NI) a year.
 This is equivalent to the carbon dioxide emitted by driving your car around 145 miles.

 Lighting makes up 11% of the average UK household electricity consumption, so making the switch could help you save money too.

 This guide explores what lighting solution is right for you.